Stoked! - Kitesurfing with Hip Prosthesis

 Causes and risk factors

-• Hard landings: Jumps and uncontrolled falls put enormous stress on the bone.
+• Hard landings: Jumps and uncontrolled falls place enormous stress on the bone.

-• Osteoporosis: A weakened bone increases the risk of fracture.
+• Osteoporosis: A weakened bone increases the fracture risk.

-• Long prosthesis stems: They increase the risk of lever effects in the bone.
+• Long prosthetic stems: They increase the risk of lever actions in the bone.

-👉 Short stem prostheses significantly reduce this risk as they put less strain on the bone.
+👉 Short‑stem prostheses significantly reduce this risk, as they place less stress on the bone.

 🔧 Dislocation – when the hip joint dislocates

-Another risk is dislocation – the dislocation of the artificial hip joint.
-Especially rotational movements and abrupt changes of direction can lead to dislocation.
+Another risk is the dislocation – the dislocation of the artificial hip joint.
+Especially rotational movements and abrupt direction changes can lead to dislocation.

 Dangerous Movements: